picoss/cvss/README.md

 ### 2.1 Vector parser

-First, you need to give the Cvss3 calculator a valid Cvss vector:
+First, you need to give the CVSSv3 calculator a valid CVSS vector:

 ```php
 use Picoss\Cvss;